BernardEpp/common/readme.md

 ## Publish to NPM

-To increase the version number (path number to be more specific, see semantic versioning for more info), run
+To increase the version number (patch number to be more specific, see semantic versioning for more info), run

 ```
   npm version patch